gtk-rs/gtk4-rs/book/src/css.md

 ## Exported Colors

 Now that we know how to use CSS, it is time to update our To-Do app a bit.
-Before the individual tasks were a bit hard to distinguish so let us change that!
+Before, the individual tasks were a bit hard to distinguish.
+Let us change that!

 First, we add the style class `todo_row` to our `TodoRow`.